DeveloperCenterUA/StudyGroups/README.md

 ### 3. Developer Circles Training Courses

-What is the Developer Circles Training Courses?
+**What is the Developer Circles Training Courses?**

-Developer Circles Training Courses is a series of premium online training opportunities to a limited number of developers that provide tools for members to grow their core technology skill sets and boost their career growth.
+Developer Circles from Facebook today launched 2019 Training Courses, a set of premium online training opportunities that provide tools for members to grow their core technology skill sets.
+The Training Courses are delivered online through a number of partners, including OpenClassrooms, DataCamp, and Udacity.
+Participants will also be invited to join specific Training Courses Facebook Groups upon selection.
-The training courses launched in May 2020 and provided access to three different leading online education Developer Circles’ partners, the first one is OpenClassrooms where the beneficiaries will have a Premium Solo 3-month subscription to learn Font-End Web Development.
-The second one is DataCamp to learn Data Science for 5 weeks.
-The third one is Udacity to learn Deep Learning for 4 months.

 Join specific group to learn more with fellow developers:
 - [Developer Circles: Web Development](https://www.facebook.com/groups/1798336670201974/)